shavo007/kafka-tutorial/ksqldb/event-driven-ms-tutorial/README.md

 ./mvnw exec:java -Dexec.mainClass="io.ksqldb.tutorial.EmailSender" #run the class
 #insert in some transactions again and view the emails sent out
 ```

+Finally, note that `ksqlDB` emits a new event every time a tumbling window changes. ksqlDB uses a model called "refinements" to continually emit new changes to stateful aggregations.
+For example, if an anomaly was detected because three credit card transactions were found in a given interval, an event would be emitted from the table.
+If a fourth is detected in the same interval, another event is emitted.
+Because SendGrid does not (at the time of writing) support idempotent email submission, you would need to have a small piece of logic in your program to prevent sending an email multiple times for the same period.
+This is omitted for brevity.

 ![You got mail!](../../assets/images/mailInbox.png)